fsprojects/FSharp.Control.TaskSeq/README.md

 [![test][teststatus_img]][teststatus]

 # TaskSeq

 An implementation [`IAsyncEnumerable<'T>`][3] as a `taskSeq` CE for F# with accompanying `TaskSeq` module.

 The `IAsyncEnumerable` interface was added to .NET in `.NET Core 3.0` and is part of `.NET Standard 2.1`.
 The main use-case was for iterative asynchronous enumeration over some resource.
 For instance, an event stream or a REST API interface with pagination, where each page is a [`MoveNextAsync`][4] call on the [`IAsyncEnumerator<'T>`][5] given by a call to [`GetAsyncEnumerator()`][6].
 It has been relatively challenging to work properly with this type and dealing with each step being asynchronous, and the enumerator implementing [`IAsyncDisposable`][7] as well, which requires careful handling.

+## Implementation progress

+The _resumable state machine_ backing the `taskSeq` CE is considered stable.
+While bugs are always possible, we will mostly focus on adding functionality there, like adding more useful overloads for `yield` and `let!`.
+Suggestions are welcome!

+We are working hard on getting a full set of module functions on `TaskSeq` that can be used with `IAsyncEnumerable` sequences.
+Our guide is the set of F# `Seq` functions in F# Core and, where applicable, the functions provided from `AsyncSeq`.
+Each implemented function is documented through XML doc comments to provide the necessary context-sensitive help.

+The following is the progress report:

+TODO!

 ### Futher reading `IAsyncEnumerable`